 Focus & Scope

-Voices of English Language Education Society is a peer-reviewed, open-access journal that publishes original research articles, review papers, and practice-based reports in English Language Education (ELED/ELT).
-We prioritize rigorous, theory-informed studies with clear pedagogical implications for EFL settings, with a distinctive emphasis on Indonesia and the wider Global South, while remaining globally oriented across primary, secondary, tertiary, and lifelong-learning contexts.
+Voices of English Language Education Society (VELES) is a peer-reviewed, open-access journal advancing knowledge and professional practice in English Language Education (ELED/ELT).
+We prioritize rigorous, theory-informed studies with clear pedagogical implications for EFL settings, with a distinctive emphasis on Indonesia and the wider Global South while remaining globally oriented across primary, secondary, tertiary, and lifelong-learning contexts.

-• Innovative pedagogy and classroom practices (task-based, genre-based, project-based, CLIL/EMI).
+• Innovative pedagogy and classroom practice (task-based, genre-based, project-based, CLIL/EMI).

 • Learner factors: motivation, anxiety, metacognitive strategies, cognitive resilience, self-regulated learning.